 - Prescription sleep medications: strong effect

 One should note with all three groups that medications do not eliminate the actual cause of the sleep disorders and, therefore, their intake should be for a limited amount of time.
 Whether or not a person takes a sleep medication depends on how greatly a person’s sleep and state of well-being during the day are affected.

-Self-medication with over-the-counter sleep medications is frequently successful for acute sleep disorders.
 A physician should be consulted for chronic sleep disorders lasting longer than two to four weeks.